Panzerschrek/U-00DC-Sprache/source/docs/en/macros.rst

 Macros are defined at the beginning of a source file - after imports list but before other code.
 Macros are imported from imported files.
-Macros are global - are available averywhere and are located in the single scope (with context separation).
+Macros are global - are available everywhere and are located in the single scope (with context separation).

 Also, what are macros made of?
 A macro definition starts with ``?macro`` identifier with following pair of brackets ``<?`` and ``?>``.